HoffmanEl/HoffmanEl/README.md

 ### 🤝 About

 Software engineering student finishing Honours at Adelaide University in 2026.
-Building production systems at Entech Electronics in Adelaide for the past ~2 years — most recently as architect of Quote System Alpha.
+Building production systems at Entech Electronics in Adelaide for the past ~1 years — most recently as architect of a Quote System.

 Drawn to problems where software can meaningfully improve how a team works.
 Exploring AI tooling, backend architecture, and security post-graduation.